 In fact, it’s the colours that are one of the more striking elements of the festival area.

-Quite apart from the fruit and vegetables on display, processed products like pasta and chutneys also come in an array of reds, yellows and and greens.
-Not forgetting the clothes, either, with visitors, exhibitors and musicians alike often dressing in their regional costumes.
+Quite apart from the fruit and vegetables on display, processed products like pasta and chutneys also come in an array of reds, yellows and greens.
+Not forgetting the clothes, either, with visitors, exhibitors, and musicians alike often dressing in their regional costumes.

-I mention musicians because the event is accompanied by a programme of musical treats (assuming you like brass bands and folk dancing).
+I mention musicians because a programme of musical treats (assuming you like brass bands and folk dancing) typically accompanies the event.

-Aside from the food and drink stalls, there are numerous educational stands, with information about national parks and other organisations.
+Aside from the food and drink stalls, numerous educational stands offer information about national parks and other organisations.

 Kids, in particular, can get to grips (literally) with life on the land, through craft activities, games and quizzes.
-Forget your bouncy castles: the year I attended there was a bouncy tractor.
+Forget your bouncy castles: the year I attended we had a bouncy tractor.